microsoft/CromwellOnAzure/docs/contributing.md

 You've read the above section on Issues and Pull Requests and you're ready to jump in!
 We ask that your contributions follow our coding standards and your changes work with a private vnet deployment.

 #### Coding Standards
 Cromwell on Azure currently does not have enforced linting, so we do ask all contributors to help keep things neat.
-We generally follow the [C# Style Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) (though not as much on camel casing private variables).
+We generally follow the [C# Style Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).

 This includes things like
 - Keeping one newline between end braces `}`